BadIdeaFactory/corporate/documents/operating.md

 terms of ownership must be coordinated by those members as part of the project's induction into The Company in the form of an Ownership Contract.

-The Ownership Contract should specify participation expectations and ownership percentages, as well as guidelines for how potential profits should be distributed.
+The Ownership Contract must specify participation expectations and ownership percentages, as well as guidelines for how potential profits should be distributed.

-Changes to project ownership over time must be communicated to The Beastmaster.
+Changes to project ownership must be communicated to The Beastmaster.

 ### Project Resources
 Resources required to complete or support a project can come from several